yashunhawane/urlshortener_aws/INSTRUCTIONS.md

 ---

-## 🚀 NEXT STEPS
+If you want to see a **Part 2** where we do these extra steps, let me know and be sure to ⭐️ the GitHub repo ☺️

-Which one do you want to tackle first? 🔥
+Cheers,
-I can generate the **Lambda functions, GitHub Actions workflows, or scaling policies** for you right away.
-Let me know! 💪
+James